aburousan/azaz/Pages/about_me.md

 +++

 # About me
 Hi!
-I’m **Kazi Abu Rousan**.
-I earned my master's degree in Physics with a specialization in Cosmology.
-In addition to my academic background, I have a passion for teaching and currently instruct students in Mathematics and Physics for Olympiad preparation at [Cheenta Ganit Kendra](https://www.cheenta.com/).
+I’m **Kazi Abu Rousan**, a student currently pursuing PhD in Cosmology at [NISER](https://www.niser.ac.in/).
+I hold a Master's degree in Physics with a specialization in Cosmology.
+In addition to my academic background, I'm deeply passionate about teaching and mentor students in Mathematics and Physics for Olympiad preparation at [Cheenta Ganit Kendra](https://www.cheenta.com/).
 I am also a member of [Institute of Physics(IOP)](https://www.iop.org/).\\
 ~~~
 <img src="/assets/me.jpeg" alt="It's a me!
 Rousan" width="500">
 <div class="caption"></div>